jdreaver/rust-os/README.md

 - Detect kernel stack overflows.
 Guard pages?
 Some other mechanism?
   - I need a huge stack for debug mode apparently.
 I was seeing stack overflows with a 4096 byte stack when running in debug mode, so I quadrupled it
 - Try replacing bitmap allocator with a buddy allocator, perhaps itself implemented with multiple bitmaps <https://wiki.osdev.org/Page_Frame_Allocation>
-- VirtIO improvements:
-  - Allocate buffers on the fly instead of using static buffers
-    - Reuse them if we are reusing a descriptor, or free them.
-  - Allocation and pointers: avoid manually calling `memory` alloc functions and passing around pointers
-    - Have virtqueues "own" their buffers and handle alloc/dealloc.
-Devices that need to alloc for descriptors, like virtio-blk, can do the same.
-    - We can use `Box<T, KERNEL_PHYSICAL_ALLOC>` to ensure we are using physical memory.
-  - Locking: we need to lock writes (I think?), but we should be able to read from the queue without locking.
-This should be ergonomic.
-I don't necessarily want to bury a mutex deep in the code.
-    - Investigate how Linux or other OS virtio drivers do locking
-  - Ensure we don't accidentally reuse descriptors while we are waiting for a response from the device.
-Don't automatically just wrap around!
-This is what might require a mutex rather than just atomic integers?
-  - I think there is a race condition with the interrupts with the current non-locking mechanism.
-Ensure that if there are concurrent writes while an interrupt, then an interrupt won't miss a read (e.g. there will at least be a followup interrupt)
-  - Remember features we negotiate, and ensure we are accounting for the different features in the logic (especially around notifications)
 - `registers.rs` and macros
   - Consider moving `registers.rs` stuff into dedicated crate with unit tests
   - Also document `registers.rs` stuff